Skip to main content

 Major Trails And Attractions

 Suyapa Wildlife Refuge offers accessible birdwatching and hiking opportunities for residents of Tegucigalpa, making it a popular destination for urban nature enthusiasts.
-Trails through the pine-oak forest and dry deciduous woodland provide excellent opportunities to observe resident and migratory birds, particularly during the spring migration peak in April and May when Neotropical warblers, tanagers, and flycatchers pass through in large numbers.
+Trails through the pine-oak forest and dry deciduous woodland provide excellent opportunities to observe resident and migratory birds, particularly during the spring migration peak when Neotropical warblers, tanagers, and flycatchers pass through in large numbers.
 The proximity of the Basilica of Our Lady of Suyapa means that many visitors combine a pilgrimage or religious visit with exploration of the surrounding natural landscape.
 Rocky outcrops on ridgelines offer panoramic views over Tegucigalpa and the surrounding valley.
 Wildlife photography, particularly of birds and reptiles, is a popular activity within the refuge.

 Visitor Facilities And Travel